General Questions

 The white, orange and blue bars in the summary view look cool; what do they mean ?

+The white, blue and orange bars show disk usage of the current folder with respect to the total disk capacity as well as the total used disk space in the current drive.
 The length of the bottom bar represents the full capacity of the current drive, of which the white portion is the free space on the drive.
 The orange bar represents how much of the drive space is occupied.
-The blue bar lying on top of the orange bar shows how much of the disk space is taken up by the current folder and all its sub-folders and the files contained in it.
+The blue bar lying on top of the orange bar shows how much of the disk space is taken up by the current folder and all its sub-folders and the files contained in it. |

 These bars are particularly helpful when you want to manage your disk space, and identify space hogs.
 If the blue bar is big enough you know the current folder is occupying a large amount of space on your disk.
 If the blue bar is barely noticeable, cleaning up the current folder is not going to help significantly as the current folder is not occupying much space anyway.
 If the orange bar is almost full, it is an indication of running out of disk space.
 A healthy disk would have more white than orange, and a heavy folder would occupy a major portion of the orange and overlay that with blue.